Members of the media may email inquiries or interview requests to press@fincen.gov.

 If you are not a member of the media, please visit the FinCEN contact page.

-WASHINGTON—Today, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) extended the effective dates for orders issued on June 25, 2025, prohibiting certain…
+WASHINGTON—Today, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) issued an …